Philip Larkin (1922 – 1985)

 I don’t like this poem, and not because I’m afraid to face the nihilistic side of human life.
 (As anyone who reads this blog can attest.)
 The first stanza accuses, ok.
 The second excuses, ok.
 But the third is deeply problematic.

 First, if misery deepens by necessity, which is clearly implied, then we live in a fatalistic universe where all our efforts are pointless.
-Moreover, in that universe whether we remain childless or commit suicide would also be determined by fate, and there would be no point in advocating for either.
-For such reasons fatalism has few advocates among philosophers.
+Moreover, in that universe, whether we remain childless or commit suicide would also be determined by fate, and there would be no point in advocating for either.
+In such a world whatever you do will happen by necessity after all.
+For such reasons, fatalism has few advocates among philosophers.